Longevity

 Morning light in the kitchen.
 A quiet corner for reflection.
 The evening wind-down that a well-designed room makes possible.
 How space enables the habits that sustain a life — and how designers build for that intention.

-Five studio founders — selected for how their work already speaks to this shift — in conversation about their process, their philosophy, and the decisions behind the spaces they create.
+Selected founders and leads — chosen for how their work already embodies this shift — in conversation about their process, their philosophy, and the decisions behind the spaces they create.

 You don't need a philosophy.